benbranyon/featheredquill/wp-content/plugins/wp-user-avatar/readme.txt

 = Multiple Payment Processors =

-Easily connect to Stripe (supports Stripe hosted checkout page and on-site payment form), PayPal & Mollie to collect payments with our membership plugin.
-We are working on adding additional gateways (Square, PayStack, RazorPay, Mercado Pago) in the future.
+Easily connect to Stripe (supports Stripe hosted checkout page and on-site payment form), PayPal, RazorPay, Paystack & Mollie to collect payments with our membership plugin.
+We are working on adding additional gateways (Square, PayStack, Mercado Pago) in the future.

 = Powerful Payment Options =